 1) Launch the Maps app on your iOS device.

-4) If a city has a 3D Flyover Tour available, you’ll see a banner pop up right below the search field.
-Tap the Start option to begin your tour.
+3) If a city has a 3D Flyover Tour available, you’ll see and then tap the Flyover button.
+Then tap Start City Tour.

 1) Launch the Maps app on your Mac.

-Tip: To access a location’s 3D Flyover Tours in one of Maps’ non-Satellite views, click the city name on the map, then click Flyover Tour in the Info panel.
-If the button is missing, a 3D Flyover Tour isn’t available for the selected city.
+Tip: To see if a location has a 3D Flyover Tour click the Info button.
+If the Flyover Tour option is missing, a 3D Flyover Tour isn’t available for the selected city.

 Like Maps’ regular Flyover mode, a 3D Flyover Tour can be zoomed in or out, rotated and tilted as you wish, which will pause the tour.

 On your iPhone, iPod touch or iPad, tap anywhere on the screen to reveal the controls at the bottom, and then interact with the tour.
 On the Mac, use trackpad gestures to pan around, tilt your view, rotate and zoom in or out of the map.